nazwhale/hyko-website/content/posts/may-update.md

 - Build the backend for more flexible Xero mappings

-- More flight deck improvements, to automate our internal processes
+- Many flight deck improvements to automate our internal processes (so we have more bandwidth to add to this list next month!)

 - Implemented pro-rata logic for new joiners and leavers